 Impact of COVID-19 on meltblown demand

-During the COVID-19 pandemic, the demand and value of meltblown fabrics increased, due to its critical usage within medical grade textiles, including face masks, surgical gowns and PPE more generally.
+During the COVID-19 pandemic, the demand and value of meltblown fabrics increased.
+These fabrics are critical within medical grade textiles.
+It helps create face masks, surgical gowns and PPE more generally.